Filling the gap with music

 For more information or to get involved:

-Send an email to Jake Shim and Micah Primack at uowtensemble@gmail.com.
+Send an email to Micah Primack at uowtensemble@gmail.com.

 Inside the Lane Independent Living Alliance peer center, a framed poster hangs on a wall with a quote from former First Lady Eleanor Roosevelt that reads: “No one can make you feel inferior without your consent.”

 The peer center in downtown Eugene is their classroom.
-On a recent visit, one side of a community room is filled with comfortable furniture and art as Primack patiently guides a group of ukulele players through their finger movements.
+One side of a community room is filled with comfortable furniture and art as Primack, the group’s president, patiently guides ukulele players through their finger movements.

-Nearby, Shim encourages a student who plays a song unaccompanied on the piano.
+Nearby, one of the music enthusiasts plays a song unaccompanied on the piano.
 When the song ends, the room erupts in applause.

 “There’ve been a lot of studies and research done about how we can use music to help engage people with their emotions and feelings.
 Music is an extremely powerful tool.
 Communities that have been underrepresented are not reaping (some of the) benefits of music education.”

-A Stamps Scholar, Primack is majoring in psychology and wants to pursue a career in music therapy because he believes in the healing power of song.
+A Stamps Scholar, Primack is double majoring in psychology and music.
+He wants to pursue a career in music therapy because he believes in the healing power of song.
 People with disabilities face a variety of institutional barriers and the ensemble club helps lessen those hurdles, he says.

 Music lessons can be expensive, and not too many people with modest incomes can afford it.
 “There’ve been a lot of studies and research done about how we can use music to help engage people with their emotions and feelings,” he says.
 “Music is an extremely powerful tool.
 Communities that have been underrepresented are not reaping (some of the) benefits of music education.”